Getty

 11 Things You Didn’t Know About Pigs

-Many of us already knew that pigs have a high IQ, but a new study published in the International Journal of Comparative Psychology suggests they have more in common with companion animals than previously known.
-Based on recent findings, we now know that pigs are able to fetch objects, understand human direction, and recognize their friends.
-But here are eight more things we bet you didn’t know about these adorable oinksters.
+Many of us already knew that pigs have a high IQ, but a study published in the International Journal of Comparative Psychology suggests they have more in common with companion animals than previously known.
+Based on these findings, we know that pigs are able to fetch objects, understand human direction, and recognize their friends.
+Here are 11 things we bet you didn’t know about these adorable oinksters.

 Pigs understand when a positive or negative event is about to occur, which increases their heart rates.